amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

 Batch image analysis:

-    -fdir <directory> - runs landmark detection on all images (.jpg and .png) in a directory, if the directory contains .txt files (image_name.txt) with bounding boxes, it will use those for initialisation
+   `-fdir <directory>` - runs landmark detection on all images (.jpg and .png) in a directory, if the directory contains .txt files (image_name.txt) with bounding box (`min_x min_y max_x max_y`), it will use those for initialisation

-    -ofdir <directory> - where detected landmarks should be written -oidir <directory> - where images with detected landmarks should be stored
+   `-ofdir <directory>` directory where detected landmarks should be written

+   `-oidir <directory>` directory where images with detected landmarks should be stored
-Model parameters (apply to images and videos):

-    -wild flag specifies when the images are more difficult, model considers extended search regions -multi-view <0/1>, should multi-view initialisation be used (more robust, but slower)

 Output format - The file format is same as 300 faces in the wild challenge annotations (http://ibug.doc.ic.ac.uk/resources/facial-point-annotations/)

 ## FeatureExtraction

-    -f <filename> - the video file being input, can specify multiple ones -fdir <directory>
+   `-f <filename>` the video file being input, can specify multiple `-f`

-        run the feature extraction on every image (.jpg and .png) in a directory (the output will be stored in individual files for the whole directory)
+   `-fdir <directory>` run the feature extraction on every image (.jpg and .png) in a directory (the output will be stored in individual files for the whole directory)

-    -asvid
-        if this flag is specified the images in -fdir directory will be treated as if they came from a video, that is they form a sequence, so tracking will be done instead of detection per videos)
+   `-asvid` if this flag is specified the images in -fdir directory will be treated as if they came from a video, that is they form a sequence, so tracking will be done instead of detection per videos)

-    -root <the root of input and output directories>
+   `-root <dir>` the root for input

-Parameters for output
+Parameters for output:

-	-outroot <the root directory relevant to which the output files are created> (optional)
+   `-outroot <dir>` the root directory relevant to which the output files are created

-	-op <location of output pose file>, the file format is as follows: frame_number, timestamp(seconds), confidence, detection_success, X, Y, Z, Rx, Ry, Rz
-	-ogaze <location of output file>, the file format is as follows: frame_number, timestamp(seconds), confidence, detection_success, x_0, y_0, z_0, x_1, y_1, z_1
-		The gaze is output as 2 vectors, the vectors are in world coordinate space describing the gaze direction of both eyes as normalized gaze vectors
-	-of <location of output landmark points file>, the file format is as follows: frame_number, timestamp(seconds), confidence, detection_success, x_1 x_2 ... x_n y_1 y_2 ... y_n
-	-of3D <location of output 3D landmark points file>, the file format is as follows: frame_number, timestamp(seconds), confidence, detection_success, X_1 X_2 ...
-X_n Y_1 Y_2 ...
-Y_n Z_1 Z_2 ...
-Z_n
+   `-of <filename>` location of file

-	-ov <location of tracked video>
+   `-ov <filename>` location location of tracked output video

-	-oparams <output geom params file>, the file format is as follows: frame_number, timestamp(seconds), confidence, detection_success, scale, rx, ry, rz, tx, ty, p0, p1, p2, p3, p4, p5, p6, p7, p8 ... (rigid and non rigid shape parameters)
-	-oaus <output AU file>, the file format is as follows: frame_number, timestamp(seconds), confidence, detection_success, AU01_r, AU02_r, AU04_r, ... (_r implies regression _c classification)
-	-hogalign <output HOG feature location>, outputs HOG in a binary file format (see ./matlab_runners/Demos/Read_HOG_files.m for a script to read it in Matlab)
+   `-hogalign <filename>` output HOG feature location, outputs HOG in a binary file format (see ./matlab_runners/Demos/Read_HOG_files.m for a script to read it in Matlab)

-	-simalign <output directory for aligned face image>, outputs a similarity aligned and cropped face for further analysis
+   `-simalign <output directory>` output directory for aligned face images, outputs a similarity aligned and cropped face for further analysis

-	-world_coord <1/0>, should rotation be measured with respect to the camera or world coordinates, see Head pose section for more details>
+   `-world_coord <1/0>` should rotation be measured with respect to the camera or world coordinates

-	Additional parameters for output
+Additional parameters for output:

-	-verbose visualise the HOG features if they are being output -rigid use a slightly more robust version of similarity alignment.
-This uses and experimentally determined set of more stable feature points instead of all of them for determining similarity alignment
+   `-verbose` visualise the HOG features if they are being output

+   `-rigid` use a slightly more robust version of similarity alignment.
+This uses and experimentally determined set of more stable feature points instead of all of them for determining similarity alignment, on by default

-	-simscale <default 0.7> scale of the face for similarity alignment -simsize <default 112> width and height of image in pixels when similarity aligned -g output images should be grayscale (for saving space)
+   `-simscale <float>` scale of the face for similarity alignment (default 0.7), different values won't work with AU extraction

+   `-simsize <int>` width and height of image in pixels when similarity aligned (default 112), different values won't work with AU extraction

+   `-g` output images should be grayscale (for saving space)

 ## Common parameters for all

     -q specifying to use quiet mode not visualizing output